 Dakota Murphey has experience in property management with her portfolio of properties expanding in the South of England.
 Her passion for renovation and home improvement projects is shared through her writing to help educate and inspire others.

 Got a holiday rental?
 Here are 5 marketing mistakes that will cost you real money.

 Being a holiday let landlord can be a rewarding job as long as the bookings keep coming in to generate that all-important income.
 But how do you know you’re doing all you can to maximize occupancy?
 It doesn’t matter whether you’re a seasoned landlord or have only just acquired your first holiday cottage and are still finding your feet in the holiday rentals business, everyone makes mistakes.

-Here are 5 classic clangers that you may not even realise you’re making.
+Here are 5 classic clangers that you may not even realize you’re making.
 But the negative impact on your business can be very real indeed.
 Getting your digital marketing wrong can cost you valuable bookings, and by that I mean money.
 Do I have your attention now?

-1. The carpet bombing approach to marketing
+1. The carpet-bombing approach to marketing

 How do you advertise your self-catering holiday cottage?
 Search in Google and list your property on every agency site and holiday let directory you can find?
 Surely, the more exposure you can get, the more this should translate into bookings further down the line, right?

 Well, not exactly.
 In fact, there are several problems with this scattergun approach to marketing your holiday property.
 Each listing site will require a unique description, complete with photos and pricing information, to be entered to fit their specific structure.